wulfebw/mergevec/README.md

 mergevec
 ========

-Mergevec.py is used to merge .vec files for use in training a cascade with openCV's opencv_traincascade.
+Mergevec.py is used to merge .vec files for use in training a cascade classifier with openCV's opencv_traincascade.
 This code was made as replacement for mergevec.cpp (created by Naotoshi Seo.
 See: http://note.sonots.com/SciSoftware/haartraining/mergevec.cpp.html) in order to avoid recompiling opencv with mergevec.cpp.

 #To use mergevec.py: